Hitachi006/TDSProj2_2455/happiness/README.md

 # Analysis Summary for _happiness.csv_

-### 1. Describe the Data

-The dataset consists of **2,363 samples** across **11 variables**.
-The variables include:

-- **Country name** (categorical)
-- **year** (numerical, int64)
-- **Life Ladder** (numerical, float64)
-- **Log GDP per capita** (numerical, float64)
-- **Social support** (numerical, float64)
-- **Healthy life expectancy at birth** (numerical, float64)
-- **Freedom to make life choices** (numerical, float64)
-- **Generosity** (numerical, float64)
-- **Perceptions of corruption** (numerical, float64)
-- **Positive affect** (numerical, float64)
-- **Negative affect** (numerical, float64)

-The data types are a mix of categorical and numerical types.
-Some missing data related to numerical variables is observed, specifically with the following counts of missing entries:
-- Log GDP per capita: 28
-- Social support: 13
-- Healthy life expectancy: 63
-- Freedom to make life choices: 36
-- Generosity: 81
-- Perceptions of corruption: 125
-- Positive affect: 24
-- Negative affect: 16

-### 2. Explain the Analysis Carried Out

-The analysis primarily involved examining the relationships between different variables within the dataset.
-A correlation matrix was generated to quantify the strength of these relationships using the Pearson correlation coefficient.
-High correlations were particularly observed between:

-- **Life Ladder** and **Log GDP per capita** (0.78)
-- **Life Ladder** and **Healthy life expectancy at birth** (0.71)
-- **Log GDP per capita** and **Healthy life expectancy at birth** (0.82) - this being the maximum observed correlation in the dataset.

-This suggests that countries with higher GDP also tend to have higher life satisfaction and better health outcomes.
-Other variables such as **Social support**, **Freedom to make life choices**, and various affect measures were included to further analyze patterns related to well-being.

-### 3. Key Insights from the Analysis

-- The strongest correlation is observed between **Log GDP per capita** and **Healthy life expectancy at birth** (0.82).
-This indicates that economic prosperity is closely linked to better health outcomes.
-- **Life Ladder**, a measure of life satisfaction, shows significant positive correlations with both **Log GDP per capita** (0.78) and **Healthy life expectancy at birth** (0.71).
-- **Perceptions of corruption** have notable negative correlations with **Life Ladder** (-0.43), indicating that higher levels of corruption perceived may decrease life satisfaction.
-- **Negative affect** is positively correlated with **year** (0.21), suggesting that over the years, negative feelings may have become more pronounced in certain contexts, possibly due to socioeconomic changes.

-### 4. Recommend Potential Implications of the Insights

-- **Policy Focus on Economic Performance**: Governments may want to prioritize economic policies that bolster GDP growth as a means to enhance overall public health and life satisfaction.
-- **Healthcare Investments**: Investments in healthcare services that enhance life expectancy could yield improvements in national happiness metrics.
-- **Corruption Reduction Strategies**: Implementing measures to tackle corruption could improve public perceptions, thereby potentially boosting life satisfaction.
-- **Longitudinal Studies**: Longitudinal studies tracking mental health and well-being concerning economic variables could provide deeper insights into causal relationships and trends over time.
-- **Social Support Structures**: Given correlations with life satisfaction, bolstering social support systems can be a pathway for enhancing overall happiness and well-being in populations.

-These insights lead to actionable strategies for policymakers aiming to improve quality of life and societal health outcomes.
+## Summary of the Dataset Analysis

+### 1. Possible Context of the Dataset
+The dataset appears to contain various socio-economic and psychological metrics related to life satisfaction in different countries over a series of years.
+The variables include measures such as the "Life Ladder" (a metric of subjective well-being), "Log GDP per capita" (an economic indicator), and other factors like social support, healthy life expectancy, freedom to make life choices, generosity, perceptions of corruption, and both positive and negative affect.
+This suggests the dataset may be used to analyze the relationships between these metrics and their influence on overall happiness or life satisfaction across different nations and over time.

+### 2. Key Observations from Exploratory Data Analysis
+- The dataset consists of 2,363 samples and includes 11 variables.
+- Several variables contain missing data, with similar patterns across different columns:
+  - "Log GDP per capita" has 28 missing values.
+  - "Social support" has 13 missing values.
+  - "Healthy life expectancy at birth" contains 63 missing data points.
+  - "Generosity" has the highest number of missing data points at 81 entries.
+- The variable "Country name" has 165 unique entries, with "Argentina" being the most frequent.
+- Summary statistics reveal that the average "Life Ladder" score is approximately 5.48, indicating moderate life satisfaction across the dataset.

+### 3. Analysis Carried Out
+The analysis involved several statistical techniques:
+- **Descriptive Statistics**: To summarize each variable, statistics such as count, mean, standard deviation, minimum, maximum, and quartiles were calculated.
+- **Correlation Analysis**: A correlation matrix was computed to evaluate the relationships between quantitative variables.
+This quantifies how the variables relate to one another, highlighting both positive and negative associations.

+### 4. Key Insights from the Analysis Done
+- The strongest correlation observed was between "Log GDP per capita" and "Healthy life expectancy at birth" (0.82), suggesting that a higher economic status may be closely linked to better health outcomes.
+- "Life Ladder" scores positively correlate with "Log GDP per capita" (0.78), "Social support" (0.72), and "Healthy life expectancy at birth" (0.71), indicating that economic and social factors contribute significantly to perceived life satisfaction.
+- Conversely, "Perceptions of corruption" negatively correlate with "Life Ladder" (−0.43), demonstrating that higher corruption perceptions are associated with lower life satisfaction.

+### 5. Recommended Potential Implications of the Insights
+- **Policy Development**: Governments should focus on improving GDP per capita through sustainable economic policies as a means to enhance citizens' overall well-being, as indicated by the positive correlation between income and life satisfaction.
+- **Social Support Programs**: Strengthening community support systems may elevate life satisfaction and enhance public health outcomes.
+- **Corruption Reduction Efforts**: Addressing perceptions and realities of corruption could lead to improved happiness levels among citizens, suggesting a need for transparency and accountability in governance.
+- **Health Initiatives**: Investing in healthcare and promoting healthy lifestyles may contribute to better health outcomes, which are linked to higher life satisfaction scores.

+By focusing on these implications, stakeholders can work towards enhancing the quality of life within their respective countries.